Who Designed Ivanka Trump And Melania Trump’s Joint Session Of Congress Outfits?

 President Trump addressed the joint session of Congress on Tuesday night.
-However, viewers couldn’t help but to notice Ivanka and Melania Trump’s stylish outfits.
+However, viewers couldn’t help but notice Ivanka and Melania Trump’s stylish outfits.
 Now people are dying to know who designed them.

 First Lady Melania Trump heard every word her husband President Trump said from the house balcony on Tuesday.